 Many of you have read the headlines and seen the news stories: food allergies are a growing concern across America.
 Millions of children, children who are perfectly healthy and typical in every other way, must watch every single bite they eat or risk suffering a severe or even life-threatening reaction.
-In fact, food allergies claim over 200 lives and are responsible for over 30,000 hospital emergency room visits each year.
 A major health issue such as this one needs to be taken very seriously, and it has always been the policy of this school to make the safety and well-being of our students our top priority.

-Several years ago, because of concern for the children in our community who are allergic to peanuts, we banned peanuts and peanut products from the CFC.
-Every year, the numbers of children with food allergies are growing and we are seeing a reflection of this in the increase of allergic students at the CFC.
+Several years ago, because of concern for the children in our community who are allergic to peanuts and tree nuts, we banned peanuts, tree nuts and products made with these ingredients from the CFC.
 We cannot promise families their allergic child will not come into accidental contact with these foods while in school.
 Nut and seed products are not obvious ingredients in foods, and many foods are not clearly labeled.
 After a great deal of thought and research, we have decided to remain a tree and peanut-restricted environment and have expanded our policy to include additional safeguards.

 In addition to the guidelines we already have in place, we would like to ask you to help us implement the following measures for the safety of our students:

 - Families of children with nut and/or seed allergies must inform their child’s teacher and the director.
 An Emergency Action Plan must be completed and signed by the child’s physician and given to the director before the start of each new year.